 As one of the most populated countries in the world, with increasing purchasing power, Indian travellers make an important target group for the hospitality sector in Europe.
-They might not be big spenders but the number and frequency promises potential for hoteliers, restaurants and travel agents to explore ways to capture their fancy.
+They might not be big spenders but the number and frequency promise potential for hoteliers, restaurants and travel agents to explore ways to capture their fancy.
 Perhaps you’re a European and you’re wanting to do it the other way around?
-Have a look at different Asia travel locations and see where you could be flying to next.

 YouGov Omnibus recently conducted a research to assess the travel preferences of Indians and findings from the study revealed interesting facts and patterns, especially in regard to Europe.
 These include:

-1. Europe is by far the most popular holiday destination and preferred continent, closely followed by Asia.
+1. Europe is by far the most popular holiday destination and preferred continent with many different European vacation packages available online to those looking for vacations, closely followed by Asia.
 One in six Indian travellers voted Switzerland as their ultimate favourite European travel destination, followed by France (42%).
 However, one-third women travellers fancy a vacation in Italy.
+As one in six Indian travellers voted for Switzerland as their favourite European destination, you might be someone who hasn’t been there yet.

 2. Married people travel more than singles with 39% of them taking a vacation at least once a year compared to singles who mostly travel less than once a year with a limited budget.